gonagutor/dndmin/README.md

       - charListCard.dart                   //    - This is the model for the each list item
     -/login                                 //  - This folder contains all the items in the login screen
       - all.dart                            //    - Simple way to import all the items at once while not bloating the top of the file
+      - loginButton.dart                    //    - Handles the logic behind the push of the login button
       - loginForm.dart                      //    - This contains the user input and validation, It also asks the Login() class for the validation and status
       - lostPassword.dart                   //    - (Not Implemented Yet) Sends you a recovery email
       - registerButton.dart                 //    - (Not Implemented Yet) Shows the Registration form